SylviaOne/Repo-hub/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## Why are skeletons so calm?
+Because nothing gets under their skin.